 - Sets up Terraform

-- Initializes Terraform
+- Initializes the configuration

-- Generates the Terraform plan
+- Generates a binary plan file

 - Posts the formatted plan as a PR comment

-Example 2: Reusable Workflow Call
+2. Reusable Workflow

 name: Reusable Terraform Plan PR Comment